markovmodel/molPX/doc/source/index.rst

    index_visualize
    index_generate

-The quickest way to see molpx in action is through the
+The quickest way to see molPX in action is through the

 .. toctree::
    :maxdepth: 1